 The Zenda Jail: This tiny concrete box is located on the east side of Main Street across from The Lumber Yard Steakhouse.
 Iron floor rings were used to shackle prisoners and can still be seen.

-Christmas Parade: First Saturday in December starting at 1:30 PM
+Annual Event: Christmas Parade First Saturday in December starting at 1:30 PM

 City Council meets